himal2007/SDM-codes/README.md

 # SDM-codes
-This comprises scripts for species distribution modelling that I am doing for my PhD project.
+This comprises a collection of scripts that I used for species distribution modelling during my PhD project.